cognocoder/jet/README.md

 # jet
-Persist or retrieve string from a file.
+Persist or retrieve string to or from a file.